codybarr-thinkful/bookmarks-server/README.md

 **Checkpoint 15**

-Had to refactor the bookmarks-server app to use Postgres / Knex Service (instead of JS array in memory).
+Had to refactor the bookmarks-server app to use Postgres / Knex Service (instead of JS array in memory) for the `GET` requests (`/bookmarks` and `/bookmarks/:bookmark_id`).

+**Checkpoint 16**

+Had to refactor to use Postgres / Knex for `POST` and `DELETE` requests.
+Used TDD to write failing tests first then implemented to the routes / services to make them pass.